mithunvikram/nginx-docker/docs/Nginx-AmazonEks.md

       kubectl get nodes --watch

-# Nginx with Amazon Eks
+# Nginx in Amazon Eks

    Make sure you have pushed your docker image of nginx with your app in Docker hub.Login to your ec2 instance with pem file through ssh.
     Create a [nginx-deployment.yaml](https://github.com/mithunvikram/nginx-docker/blob/master/docs/nginx-deployment.yaml) file, Let’s install the just created deployment into our Kubernetes cluster by using the specified command: